Todaiji Temple and Great Buddha: Emperor Shomu's Vision to Restore a Nation in Crisis

 Natural Disasters, Epidemics, and Famines are All Due To My Lack of Virtue

 Upon his accession to the throne in 724, the 45th Emperor Shomu (701-756, 聖武天皇) began a government to care for his people as the exerciser of the sovereignty entrusted to him by the Imperial Ancestor, the deity Amaterasu-Omikami.
 It was a political philosophy that if people had enough food, clothing, and a house to live in, they would naturally have a peaceful world.
 In 735, however, the situation changed drastically.
 Drought, famine, major earthquakes, and the smallpox epidemic increased dramatically, impoverishing and throwing the world into turmoil.
-Emperor Shomu issued a decree in favor of rice payments, amnesty, and tax reductions, stating that "all due to my lack of virtue”.
-However, the storm of natural disasters and smallpox epidemic did not cease.
+Emperor Shomu issued a decree in favor of rice payments, amnesty, and tax reductions, stating that all due to my lack of virtue.
+However, the storm of natural disasters and the smallpox epidemic did not cease.

 Approximately 1 to 1.5 million lives were lost by smallpox, accounting for an estimated 25 to 35% of the population at that time.
 The mortality rate was comparable to that of the plague in medieval Europe.